Last Updated on May 25, 2026

 How to get to Alhambra

 - Puerta de la Justicia – this entrance is about a 20 minute walk from Plaza Nueva.
-Cuesta de Gomérez is the street you want to take ( right off the Plaza ), which goes all the way up to the Alhambra.
+Cuesta de Gomérez is the street you want to take (right off the Plaza), which goes all the way up to the Alhambra.
 First, you’ll go through Puerta de las Granadas, then continue until you reach Puerta de la Justicia.
 It’s a hilly, but beautiful walk.
 If you already have your ticket, this is the entrance you want to use.
 It’s also close to Nasrid Palaces, so if you have one of the early entrance tickets or simply want to start there, Puerta de la Justicia is your best entrance.

 - The Main entrance – this entrance is located closer to Generalife and is also where the main ticket office is located.
 This is where you need to go, if you are getting your Alhambra tickets on the day.
 If you pre-booked any of the Alhambra Guided Tours, this is where you pick up your tickets as well.
 Another reason, you might want to use the Main entrance is, if your Nasrid Palaces entry is later in the day.
-If that’s the case, it makes sense to start with exploring Generalife and make your way towards the other side of the complex.
+If that’s the case, it makes sense to start with exploring Generalife and make your way towards the other side of the complex, where Nasrid Palaces are.

 - Bus – there are 2 mini city buses, that connect Granada’s center with the Alhambra: C30 and C32.
 The bus C30 goes from Plaza Isabel La Católica to Alhambra – Generalife.
-It terminates at the Main Alhambra entrance, but makes a stop at the Puerta de la Justicia as well.
+It terminates at the Main Alhambra entrance but makes a stop at the Puerta de la Justicia as well.
 The bus C32 does the loop from Plaza Nueva and makes stops at both entrances as well.
-Both buses run frequently, every 10 minutes or so and one way ticket costs €1,40.
+Both buses run frequently, every 10 minutes or so and one way ticket costs €1,60.

 - Taxi – if you want to save your legs for walking around the Alhambra complex, you can just hop into a taxi and get there within minutes.
 From Granada’s center, it’s a short ride and should cost around €5-7.